mse63/mse63.github.io/chess.md

 ---

 # Chess AI
-I created a Chess AI in Java with no pre-made libraries.
+I created a Chess AI in Rust with no pre-made libraries.
 Because I am a better coder than I am a chess player, my AI beats me in chess every time.

 ## Example Game
 Below is an example game of my AI (White) vs 2000 Elo Stockfish (Black):